Skip to Main Content

 Construction Resources

-Established relationships with Korda Studios' stages up to 3,700m² and Origo Studios' 8-stage complex.
-Access to skilled Hungarian craftspeople with decades of experience on major international productions.
+Set up relationships with Korda Studios' stages up to 3,700m² and Origo Studios' 8-stage complex.
+Access to skilled Hungarian craftspeople with decades of experience on major global shoots.

 04.